audreyfeldroy/complexity/docs/advanced_usage.rst

 JSON Auto-Loading
 ----------------------

-Data from .json files automatically turns into template context data.
+Data from .json files in your context directory automatically turns into template context data.

-For example, suppose you have this in `books.json`:
+For example, suppose you have this in `context/books.json`:

 .. code-block:: javascript